-Setup a Payment Plan to Spread Our Your Payments
+Set Up a Payment Plan with the IRS to Spread Out Your Payments

 If you are unable to pay your back tax in full, there are programs and options you can potentially qualify for to find relief.
 One of those options is an Installment Agreement (IA), which is a legally binding contract between you and the IRS that basically will switch the large amount of tax debt that you owe over to smaller, more manageable payments that you make over time.